beckmana/Flashcard-o-matic/README.md

 The Home screen has the following features:

-* The path to this screen should be /.
+* The path to this screen is /.
 * A "Create Deck" button is shown and clicking it brings the user to the Create Deck screen.
 * Existing decks are each shown with the deck name, the number of cards, and a “Study,” “View,” and “Delete” button.
 * Clicking the “Study” button brings the user to the Study screen.